IlyaOrson/CyberDreamcatcher/README.md

 > [!TIP]
 > [Hydra](https://hydra.cc/docs/tutorials/basic/running_your_app/working_directory/) is used to handle the inputs and outputs of every script.
-> All the available parameters for each task are accessible with the `--help` flag.
+> The available parameters for each task are accessible with the `--help` flag.
 > The content generated per execution is stored in the `outputs/` directory with subdirectories per timestamp of execution.
 > The hyperparameters used in each run are registered in a hidden subfolder `.hydra/` within the generated output folder.
 > Tensorboard is used to track interesting metrics, just specify the correct hydra output folder as the logdir: `tensorboard --logdir=outputs/...`